gionanide/Speech_Signal_Processing_and_Classification/classifiers/README.md

-Classifiers implementation , initial step for gender and then for healthy and paskinson cases.
+Classifiers implementation , initial step for gender and then for healthy or not  cases.

 - Gaussian Mixture Models
 - K-nearest Neighbours